 WHAT IS FINANCIAL DATA AGGREGATION?

 Data aggregation is the process of gathering data and presenting it in a summarized format for data analysis.
 Since the accuracy of insights from data analysis depends heavily on the amount and quality of data used, aggregation efforts typically involve the retrieval of large quantities of data directly from one or more authoritative sources.

 Data aggregation is useful in many business contexts.
 Marketers use data aggregation to better understand their audiences and shape marketing campaigns.
 Product strategists use data aggregation to optimize pricing.
 And in mortgage lending, aggregation of the financial data required to make underwriting decisions is an essential ingredient in the digitally driven credit decisioning process.

 Lenders can use aggregated information from consumer bank, retirement and brokerage accounts to verify applicants’ assets, employment and income and gain a holistic view of their overall cash flow and creditworthiness — in essence, the consumer’s financial DNA.
-When compared to manually collecting and reviewing information from physical bank statements (whether printed or digital), the combination of direct-source data aggregation and straight-through processing provides greater purchase certainty, yields a more accurate assessment of applicants’ ability to pay and minimizes delays, opportunity for error and fraud risk.
+When compared to manually collecting and reviewing information from printed or digital bank statements, the combination of direct-source data aggregation and straight-through processing provides greater purchase certainty and yields a more accurate assessment of applicants’ ability to pay while minimizing delays, errors and fraud risk.